danjruth/point-particles-in-a-flow/README.md

 # create the equation of motion
 mr = MaxeyRileyPointBubbleConstantCoefs()

-# define parameters for the bubbles simulated
+# define parameters for the bubbles simulated (specific to the EquationOfMotion used)
 bubble_params = {'d':0.1,
                 'g':2,
                 'Cm':0.5,
                 'Cd':1,
                 'Cl':0.0}

+# define the simulation parameters
 sim_params = {'n_bubs':20,
               'dt':1e-3,
               't_min':0,